What was the largest* DDoS attack of all time?

 The largest DDoS attack ever at the time, this one also happened to target GitHub.
 This politically motivated attack lasted several days and adapted itself around implemented DDoS mitigation strategies.
 The DDoS traffic originated in China and it is strongly suspected that the Chinese Government oversaw the attack.

 This DDoS attack specifically targeted the urls of two GitHub projects aimed at circumventing Chinese state censorship.
 It is speculated that the intent of the attack was to try and pressure GitHub into eliminating those projects.

 The 2013 Spamhaus attack

 Another largest-ever-at-the-time attack was the 2013 attack launched on Spamhaus, an organization that helps combat spam emails and spam-related activity.
-Spamhous is responsible for the filtering as much as 80% of all spam, which makes them a popular target to people who would like to see spam emails reach their intended recipients.
+Spamhaus is responsible for the filtering as much as 80% of all spam, which makes them a popular target to people who would like to see spam emails reach their intended recipients.

-The attack drove traffic to Spamhous at a rate of 300 gbps.
-Once the attack began, Spamhous signed up for Cloudflare.
+The attack drove traffic to Spamhaus at a rate of 300 gbps.
+Once the attack began, Spamhaus signed up for Cloudflare.
 Cloudflare’s DDoS protection mitigated the attack.
 The attackers responded to this by going after certain internet exchanges and bandwidth providers in an attempt to bring down Cloudflare.
 This attack did not achieve its goal, it did however cause major issues for LINX, the London internet exchange.
 The main culprit of the attack turned out to be a teenage hacker-for-hire in Britain who was paid to launch this DDoS attack.

 Read more about this attack and how it was mitigated on the Cloudflare blog.